Lector Fashion Research & Technologyv.email@example.com

 In collaboration with theFashion Technology Lab, the researchers work together with education in an attempt to give students a strong introduction to design with integrated technology.

 We welcome questions into the field of smart wearables, both scientific and artistic related.

 Main contact person Smart Garments:

-As a research group we emphasis 3D simulation technology as one of the key components for creating future fashion, including virtual design, virtual fitting, co-creation through online platforms, AR and VR and other topics related to the virtual realm.
+As a research group, ‘Virtuality in Fashion’ emphasises 3D simulation technology as one of the key components of creating future fashion, including virtual design, virtual fitting, co-creation through online platforms, AR and VR and other topics related to the virtual realm.
 3D virtual prototyping software supports reflection on design and triggers new digital craftsmanship.
 It offers interesting technical possibilities in garment creation, more quality time for the design process and a sustainable process.
-The simulation techniques disrupt traditional fashion design processes from conceptualization to retail and challenges innovation.
-With a background in researching this phenomena, since 2009 the research group has contributed to education by developing curricula that enable students to discover different possibilities of integrating technology in their projects.
-How virtuality of fashion evolves best from its traditional setting into dynamic, quirky and interactive products within a virtual environment is researched in divers projects.
-We find the interaction between customer, industry and education most important when craft and technology are connected in artistic and innovative processes.
+The simulation techniques disrupt traditional fashion design processes from conceptualization to retail and challenge innovation.
+With a research track record of over a decade, the group has contributed to education by developing curricula that enable students to discover different possibilities of integrating technology into their projects.
+How virtuality of fashion evolves best from its traditional setting into dynamic, quirky and interactive products within a virtual environment is researched across diverse projects.
+It is our belief that interaction between customers, industry and education is the most critical component for craft and technology in artistic and innovative processes.

-We welcome experimental research questions extending unto the fields of virtuality in fashion, education, creative industry, e-commerce, alternative & experimental practices, performance, art, science and design.
-Next to the integration and application of virtual technology we investigate the conditions to create accurate and reliable virtual garments enabling true replacement of the physical one.
+We welcome experimental research questions extending into the fields of virtuality in fashion, education, creative industry, e-commerce, alternative & experimental practices, performance, art, science and design.
+Next to the integration and application of virtual technology we analyse the conditions to create accurate and reliable virtual garments enabling true replacement of physical ones.
 Those conditions include fabric measurement, physical/virtual fabric data bases and tools for objective comparison of the material.

 Main contact person Virtuality in Fashion: